fellipeutaka/encontrei/README.md

 This project is under the MIT license.
 See the [LICENSE](https://github.com/fellipeutaka/encontrei/blob/master/LICENSE) for details.

-Made with ♥ by Fellipe Utaka 👋 [Get in touch!](https://www.linkedin.com/in/fellipeutaka/)
+Made with ♥ by Fellipe Utaka & Victor Micco👋 [Get in touch!](https://www.linkedin.com/in/fellipeutaka/)

 [figma]: https://www.figma.com/file/kwLAEZmyDB2NuvMNi87XGF/Bol%C3%A3o-da-Copa-(Community)
 [node]: https://nodejs.org/